 Instructions to the Editor: Modify the sentences at the end of this sub-clause as follows:

-The Control field is as in Figure 8-196a (Control field).
+The Update EDCA Info field is reserved for non-S1G STAs.
+For S1G STAs it is shown in Figure 8-196a (Update EDCA Info field).